jescalan/roots/readme.md

 * From Xcode go to Preferences -> Download -> Command Line Tools -> Install to install command line tools.

 ##### Windows Installs
 * If you encounter problems when installing.
-Please ensure [Git](http://git-scm.com/downloads), Python, and Visual C++ runtime executables are installed.
+Please ensure [Git](http://git-scm.com/downloads), Python 2.7, and Visual C++ runtime executables are installed.
 * You can install Windows Visual C++ components by doing any of the following: Installing Visual Studio 2005 or above, installing the .NET framework or manually adding it to your system PATH if it already exists on your machine.

 Usage